dynasist/ALStudio-Docs/introduction/popout-mode.md

 You can open multiple windows to search for by different criterias and keeping the results at hand.

 ## Limitations
-Some funcionality may work differently or may not be available in PopOut Mode.
+Some funcionality may work differently or may not yet be available in PopOut Mode.
 Funcionality depending on Visual Studio Code features are executed in the connected Visual Studio Code window.

 ## Unsupported Scenarios